jonathonrowe/asteroids/README.md

-- Add a scoring system \n
+- Add a scoring system
 Implement multiple lives and respawning
 Add an explosion effect for the asteroids
 Add acceleration to the player movement